submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 {{% /notice %}}

 The command runs, gathers the data for the release, updates the release YAML and pushes it for review.
-Once the review process is done, and the automated release steps on the CI have finished successfully, the PR is merged.
-Pull requests will be created for all dependent projects to update them to the new version in preparation for the subsequent  steps.
-The automation will leave a comment with a list of them.
-Make sure all those PRs are merged and their release jobs pass.
-Then proceed with the next step, by simply **running the same command again to advance to the next stage**.
+Once the review process is done, merge the PR.
+Pull requests will then be created for all dependent projects to update them to the new version.
+The automation will leave a comment with a list of the version-bump PRs for dependent project in the release PR that was just merged.
+Make sure all those
+PRs are merged and their release jobs pass (see the Actions tab of the repository on GitHub) then **proceed to the next release phase by running the same command again**.

 Once there isn't anything else to do, the command will inform you.
 At this point, continue manually with any steps not automated yet, starting with [Verify Release](#verify).